Yousaf03448307585/blog_demo_site/README.md

 npm run dev
 Check it out: Open your browser and head to http://localhost:3000.
-No extra setup needed since we’re using a mock API—pretty straightforward, right?
+No extra setup needed since we’re using a mock API—pretty straightforward.

 How to Use